Vida (Ricky Martin song): Production and release

 In December 2013 FIFA and Sony Music Entertainment launched a worldwide music contest inviting aspiring musicians and football fans to submit original song proposals.
 The organizers received over 1600 compositions from musicians and fans originating from 29 countries.
 In February 2014 it was announced that Elijah King and his track "Vida" had won the contest; it was chosen by Martin, a judging panel, and by public vote.
 The song was co-written by Ricky Martin, King and Salaam Remi with additional writing from Afo Verde and Roxana Amed for the Spanish and Portuguese version of the song.
 It was produced by Remi under his production name Salaamremi.com.
 Subsequently, the song was set to be recorded by Martin himself and included on the One Love, One Rhythm – The 2014 FIFA World Cup Official Album (2014).
 The singer previously recorded and sang "La Copa de la Vida (The Cup of Life)", which served as the official song of the 1998 FIFA World Cup.

 Following the announcement, King traveled to Miami where he worked with Martin and Remi to finish the track.
 Gleyder "Gee" Disla recorded the song at the Instrument Zoo and Hit Factory Criteria in Miami and Louder than Life Labs in New York City.
 Enrique Larreal provided the vocal engineering and editing, while David Cabrera served as an additional vocal producer.
 Disla mixed "Vida" at Instrument Zoo, while Ari Blitz and Larry Ryckman served as the mastering engineers.
 Martin, King and Domingo Ramos sang the background vocals.
 Vincent Henry and Dan Warner played the guitar, the latter also provided the ukulele, Hal Riston played the horn and Robert Villahara was responsible for the percussion.

 The Spanglish version of the song was released as the second official single from One Love, One Rhythm – The 2014 FIFA World Cup Official Album.
 On April 22, 2014, it was digitally launched in Austria, Germany, Switzerland the United Kingdom, and the United States.
 An extended play consisting of Spanish, Portuguese, and Spanglish versions together with a remix from David Cabrera Bahía was released on May 6 in France and Italy.
 Additionally, the EP was released in the United Kingdom and the United States among other countries on the same date.
-Apart of that material, the Spanish extended play release also contains the Predikator Remix, Brian Cross Extended Club Remix and Brian Cross Remix of "Vida".
+Apart from that material, the Spanish extended play release also contains the Predikator Remix, Brian Cross Extended Club Remix and Brian Cross Remix of "Vida".
 On June 10, a Bubu Borgex Remix of "Vida" was released worldwide including in Austria, Germany, Spain, United Kingdom and the United States.
 The Afrojack remix of the song was launched on July 1.